 Sports Betting in America 2019: Where The Industry Stands Now

-The Governor’s signature is also all that stands between Iowa residents and sports betting freedom.
+The governor’s signature is also all that stands between Iowa residents and sports betting freedom.
 Indiana is close to reaching a deal that would allow mobile sports betting, and several others are making incremental progress as their sessions wind down.

 Passing legislation can be a very trying and time-consuming process, especially in states that are still finding their comfort level with gaming issues.
-While there are still many sports betting bills in the pipeline, and its far too early to call 2019 a disappointment on that front, we can safely say that there are some major themes developing:
+While there are still many sports betting bills in the pipeline, and it's far too early to call 2019 a disappointment on that front, we can safely say that there are some major themes developing:

 1) More Education on Mobile Sports Betting is Needed

-With some notable exceptions, a general lack of established real-world information, combined with a concerning amount of misinformation, has given plenty of lawmakers pause about proceeding down this relatively untrodden path (untrodden in America at least).
-It’s also given anti-gambling groups latitude to engage in all sorts of fear-mongering, such as a recent Tennessee hearing in which opponents stoked fears of gambling in church on Sundays and going so far as comparing it to a schedule 1 narcotic.
+With some notable exceptions, a general lack of established real-world information, combined with a concerning amount of misinformation, has given lawmakers pause about proceeding down this relatively untrodden path (untrodden in America at least).
+It’s also given anti-gambling groups latitude to engage in all sorts of fear-mongering, such as a recent Tennessee hearing in which opponents stoked fears of gambling in church on Sundays and going so far as comparing it to a Schedule 1 narcotic.